Michael Pittman Jr.: Personal life

 Pittman is the son of former NFL running back and Super Bowl champion Michael Pittman and Kristin Randall.
 Pittman Sr. played on the Tampa Bay Buccaneers 2002 championship roster.
-His younger brother, Mycah Pittman, plays wide receiver for the Florida State Seminoles.
-Pittman also runs a YouTube channel with his wife, Kianna Galli, called "Michael Pittman Jr".
-He is most popular on YouTube for his "Gameday Vlogs" and "Road to the draft" Series.
-On May 27, 2021, Pittman and his wife welcomed their first child, Mila.
+His younger brother, Mycah Pittman, played wide receiver at Oregon, Florida State, and Utah.
+Pittman also runs a YouTube channel with his wife, Kianna Pittman, called "Michael and Kianna".
+He produces two series on YouTube: "Gameday Vlogs" and "Path to the Draft".
+He and his wife have three children together, 2 daughters and a son.
 Pittman is a Christian.